dekuNukem/STM32_tutorials/README.md

 ![Alt text](resources/images/naming.png)

-You can also tell what ARM processor core a chip is using by looking at the 2 characters just after ```STM32```:
+By looking at the 2 characters just after ```STM32```, you can also tell what ARM processor core a chip is using:

 | STM32 Series |   ARM Core   |
 |--------------|--------------|